Amar-Sri-MS/FunTools/Generator/README.md

 The -c option allows you to specify names of additional codegen passes to perform.
 -c pack combines bitfields into a single container field where individual fields are accessed via macros.
 -c json generates initialization routines that initialize the structure from JSON.
+-c swap treats structures as having a specific endianness in memory, and swaps values when stored or retrieved.
+(Supported only for Linux header generation.)
 -c cpacked adds the __attribute__((packed)) to all structures.

 Each option is described in more detail below.